 ENVS 3106 Landscape Ecology

 ENVS 3002 Independent Study (Dissertation) Coordinator

 Current research interests address the increasing concerns about environmental change and the degradation and loss of ecosystem services.

 Key research areas include:

-- Ruminant livestock production - animal nutrition and plant species diversity.
+- Ruminant livestock production and species-rich grasslands.

 - Habitat restoration, creation and maintenance.